terrimporter/MetaWorks/README.md

 MetaWorks runs at the command-line on linux x86-64 in a conda environment (provided).

-Instructions for installing [conda](https://terrimporter.github.io/MetaWorksSite/faq/) (if not already installed).
+Instructions for installing [conda](https://terrimporter.github.io/MetaWorksSite/tutorial/#InstallConda) (if not already installed).

-Instructions for installing [ORFfinder](https://terrimporter.github.io/MetaWorksSite/tutorial/#step1) if pseudogene-filtering will be run (optional).
+Instructions for installing [ORFfinder](https://terrimporter.github.io/MetaWorksSite/tutorial/#InstallORFfinder) if pseudogene-filtering will be run (optional).

-Instructions for loading the [MetaWorks conda environment](https://terrimporter.github.io/MetaWorksSite/tutorial/#step1).
+Instructions for installing [MetaWorks](https://terrimporter.github.io/MetaWorksSite/tutorial/#InstallMetaworks) and activating the [MetaWorks conda environment](https://terrimporter.github.io/MetaWorksSite/tutorial/#ActivateMetaWorksEnv).

-Instructions on where to find [custom-trained classifiers](https://terrimporter.github.io/MetaWorksSite/tutorial/#step1) that can be used with MetaWorks.
+Instructions on where to find [custom-trained classifiers](https://terrimporter.github.io/MetaWorksSite/#classifier_table) that can be used with MetaWorks.

 ## Documentation